-3 Best Materials for Reusable Water Bottles Ranked & Explained
+5 Best Materials for Reusable Water Bottles Ranked & Explained

 One of the biggest mistakes people make when buying a reusable water bottle?
+They get caught up in how it looks, without thinking about what it’s actually made of.

 1st Place: Stainless Steel

 Stainless steel is my go-to, and apparently, I’m not alone.
-According to this study, 44% of Americans prefer stainless steel bottles—more than any other material.
+According to this study, 44% of Americans prefer stainless steel bottles – more than any other material.

 First, insulation.
 Every stainless steel bottle has some level of insulation, but the best ones use double-wall vacuum insulation, a fancy way of saying they have two layers of steel with an airless space in between.